RayYH/docsify-admonition/README.md

 ![default](./images/default.png)

 ## Configuration
-As you can see, The default configuration will show labels like `note, hint`.
-To hidden these labels, you need to do this:
+As you can see, The default configuration will show labels like `note, hint...`.
+To hidden these labels, you can add this configuration:
 ```js
 window.$docsify = {
       // ...